mgrhm/chalkboard/pages/privacy.md

 ---

 The website `ibsimpson.com` does not intentionally collect or store any data about its visitors.
+It does not use cookies, advertising, or tracking codes.

 All assets used on this site – text, images, fonts, and any other files – are hosted by and served from `ibsimpson.com`.

 ### Affiliate Links